dotnet/installer/README.md

 ## Support

-.NET Source-Build is supported on the oldest available .NET SDK feature update, and on Linux only.
+.NET Source-Build is supported on the oldest available .NET SDK feature update for each major release, and on Linux only.
-For example, if both .NET 6.0.1XX and 6.0.2XX feature updates are available from [dotnet.microsoft.com](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), Source-Build will only support 6.0.1XX.
+For example, if both .NET 6.0.1xx, 6.0.2xx, and 7.0.1xx feature updates are available from [dotnet.microsoft.com](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), Source-Build will support 6.0.1xx and 7.0.1xx.
 For the latest information about Source-Build support for new .NET versions, please check our [GitHub Discussions page](https://github.com/dotnet/source-build/discussions) for announcements.

 ## Prerequisites